HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Simple Rule Sets

-Simple rule sets are defined by using the keyword `RuleSet` and do not include parameters:
+Simple rule sets are defined by using the declaration `RuleSet` followed by a user-selected name:

 ```
 RuleSet: {name}